-Valued Puget Sound ASSP Members,
+Valued Members of the Puget Sound ASSP,

 Justin Molocznik MS CSP CHST